 Birmingham’s Frankfurt Christmas Market is an annual German-themed festive event that drenches the streets of our second city with the delightful aroma of warm Gluhwein and spicy Bratwurst sausages.
 It brings a happy smile to the faces of locals and visitors alike.

-Open from 4th November until 9th January, the market will transform New Street and Victoria Square into a cheerful maze of food and drink stalls selling Germanic delicacies such as Brezel and steins of beer, joyful bands, plus chalets full of traditional toys and intricate ornaments.
+New Street and Victoria Square will transform into a cheerful maze of food and drink stalls selling Germanic delicacies such as Brezel and steins of beer, joyful bands, plus chalets full of traditional toys and intricate ornaments.

 If you have kids, and even if you don’t, head to the entrance of the Council House to visit Chris Moose, a creature who adores serenading the people of his adopted city with carols and Christmassy songs.
 After that, the little ones will be thrilled with a ride on the gorgeous carousel.